a-symptotic/a-symptotic/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 d7780984@gmail

-- ⚡ Fun fact: My Code is so clean, it looks like i didn't even write.
+- ⚡ Fun fact: My Code is so clean, it looks like i didn't even wrote.

 <!---
 a-symptotic/a-symptotic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.